mythril-forge/vanilla-spells/spells/level-1/ceremony-ua.md

 When you cast the spell, choose one of the following ceremonies, the target of which must be within 10 feet of you throughout the casting.

 ### Atonement
-You touch one willing creature whose alignment has changed, and you make a DC 20 Wisdom (Insight) check.
+You touch one willing creature whose alignment has changed, and you make a DC 20 Wisdom (Insight) Check.
 On a success, you restore the target to its original alignment.

 ### Bless Water